Skip to content

 GOOBJOOG NEWS | MOGADISHU: Saudi Arabia has become the first country to formally respond to Somalia’s urgent call for humanitarian assistance as severe drought continues to threaten vulnerable communities across the country.

-Somalia’s disaster management chief, Commissioner Mahamuud Macalin Abdulle, met on Sunday with Yaziid Abdalla Xamuud, Director of the King Salman Humanitarian Aid and Relief Centre’s Africa office, to discuss the deteriorating situation and plans for rapid relief delivery.
+Director of the King Salman Humanitarian Aid and Relief Centre’s Africa office, Yaziid Abdalla Xamuud, held talks Sunday with the national humanitarian agency where they discussed the deteriorating situation and plans for rapid relief delivery.

-Officials said Saudi Arabia has approved immediate assistance targeting nearly 100,000 people among the hardest hit by the drought.
+The agency said Saudi Arabia had approved immediate assistance targeting nearly 100,000 people among the hardest hit by the drought becoming the first country to respond to the appeal.

 Yaziid reaffirmed the Kingdom’s longstanding support for Somalia, saying Riyadh remains committed to sustaining its humanitarian partnership with the country.